freenas/freenas-docs/userguide/sharing.rst

    Block (iSCSI) Screen

-Otherwise, the "Target Global Configuration" screen is the same as described in :ref:`Target Global Configuration`.
+Otherwise, the :guilabel:`Target Global Configuration` screen is the same as described in :ref:`Target Global Configuration`.

-Since the "Portals", "Initiators", and "Authorized Access" screens only apply to iSCSI, they are marked as such and can be ignored when configuring Fibre Channel.
+Since the :guilabel:`Portals`, :guilabel:`Initiators`, and
+:guilabel:`Authorized Access` screens only apply to iSCSI, they are marked as such and can be ignored when configuring Fibre Channel.

 As seen in
 :numref:`Figure %s <tn_fibre2>`,
 the
 :menuselection:`Targets --> Add Target`
-screen has an extra "Target Mode" option for indicating whether the target to create is iSCSI, Fibre Channel, or both.
+screen has an extra :guilabel:`Target Mode` option for indicating whether the target to create is iSCSI, Fibre Channel, or both.

 .. _tn_fibre2: